jcftang/jcftang.github.com/source/_posts/2012-02-12-cports-for-building-applications-and-libraries-for-hpc-systems.markdown

 running on select machines in work to continually build and test specific packages to find regressions and broken download links.

-_cports_ isn't quite ready for generaly public usage, but if you are a clued in systems administrator at a High Performance Computing facility and use environment-module then _cports_ is just about usable.
+_cports_ isn't quite ready for general public usage, but if you are a clued in systems administrator at a High Performance Computing facility and use environment-module then _cports_ is just about usable.
 This is of course if you are willing to look at the sample